21 Jun NEW YORK LAWMAKERS HAVE PASSED STRICTER WORKPLACE HARASSMENT LAWS (AGAIN) MAKING IT EASIER TO BRING CLAIMS

 Complainants Will Now Have a MUCH Lower Burden of Proof

-While it is not clear whether the new law will necessarily lead to more lawsuits (some believe that increased litigation is all but a certainty), what IS clear is that this new lower standard will undoubtedly increase the probability of success for plaintiffs in sexual harassment claims and foreclose many defendants from obtaining summary judgment.
+While it is not certain that the new law will necessarily lead to more lawsuits, the legislation has every harassment defense attorney for workplace harassment paying close attention and what IS clear is that this new lower standard will undoubtedly increase the probability of success for plaintiffs and foreclose many defendants from obtaining summary judgment.

 Employers Lose One Of Their Strongest Defenses- The Faragher/Ellerth Defense

 State law currently allows what’s called the Faragher-Ellerth defense, which is commonly used by employers to dismiss claims of workplace sexual harassment.
 The defense was created from two different U.S. Supreme Court decisions that found an employer may not be liable for sexual harassment if it can show the employee didn’t follow the employer’s policy for addressing inappropriate behavior, take the directed steps during an investigation, or comply with other standards established by that procedure.